mre/endler.dev/content/2018/go-io-testing/index.md

 But often times you **can't simply change the user-facing API easily**, because the API might be public and might already have users.
 The refactoring above is just the **first step towards better architecture**.
 There is definitely a lot more you can do to start writing robust, well-tested systems in Go.

+## More Resources

 If that got you interested, also check out [justforfunc #29: dependency injection in a code review](https://youtu.be/ifBUfIb7kdo), which covers the same topic:

 {{ video(url="https://www.youtube.com/embed/ifBUfIb7kdo", preview="maxresdefault.jpg") }}

 A great resource that I can recommend is [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests/).
 It teaches you test-driven development with Go and helps you get a grounding with TDD.

+Another one is [The Go Programming Language](https://amzn.to/2QCHvWP) book, co-authored by Brian W. Kernighan (of Unix fame), which shows how to write clear and idiomatic Go to solve real-world problems.
+It contains a dedicated chapter on interfaces and testing.
+It also covers `io.Reader` in more detail.

+{{ figure(src="the_go_programming_language.jpg", caption="The Go Programming Language book co-authored by Brian W. Kernighan (affiliate link)", link="https://amzn.to/2QCHvWP") }}